According to the Meta Safety Page

-Does that mean younger children should never use the Oculus 2 or other VR headsets?
-Parents should consider these concerns about the Oculus 2 or other VR headsets:
+Does that mean younger children should never use the Quest 2 or other VR headsets?
+Parents should consider these concerns about the Quest 2 or other VR headsets:

 - Some other VR headset brands offer similar age suggestions.
 Others say that younger children should only use the headsets with direct parental supervision.

 - Prudent parents might have reasonable safety concerns about the size and weight of the device.
 Many adults even limit playing time because of the headset’s weight or eyestrain.

 - Users need to set up the Guardian to avoid bumping into real-world objects when they have the headset blocking their vision.
 An adult may need to help younger kids with this feature and ensure children understand using it for safety.

 Still, parents can share the Oculus Quest 2 with their entire family, including children younger than 12.
 A CNET reviewer said